 Become a member of the AIA and instantly expand your support network by more than 85,000 colleagues, a valuable professional resource to draw upon, and a powerful, collective voice to advocate for a stronger economic climate for architects nationwide.
 AIA membership is an essential investment in your own future at every stage of your career.

 Here are just some of the benefits you'll have as a member:

-- Attend events, activities, and network through your state and local AIA components demonstrate leadership skills and raise the visibility of your firms contribution to the profession.
+- Attend events, activities, and network through the national component demonstrate leadership skills and raise the visibility of your firms contribution to the profession.